RIKEN-RCCS/lens3/doc/setting.md

 ```

 "client_max_body_size" limits the payload.
 On the other hand, AWS S3
-CLI has parameters for file transfers, "multipart_threshold"
+CLI has parameters for file transfers "multipart_threshold"
 (default=8MB) and "multipart_chunksize" (default=8MB).
 Especially,
 "multipart_chunksize" has the minimum 5MB.

-Nginx parameters are
-specified in the server section (or in the http section).
-Refer to
+It is recommended to check the limits of the reverse-proxy when
-"lens3proxy.conf".
+encountering a 413 error (Request Entity Too Large).

-It is recommended to check the limits of the reverse-proxy, when
+Nginx parameters are specified in the server section (or in the http
-encountering the 413 error (Request Entity Too Large).
+section).
+Refer to "lens3proxy.conf".
+The "client_max_body_size" is

-The "client_max_body_size" is defined in ngx_http_core_module.
-See
+defined in ngx_http_core_module.
+See for the Nginx
-for Nginx ngx_http_core_module parameters:
+ngx_http_core_module parameters:
 [https://nginx.org/en/docs/http/ngx_http_core_module.html](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size)

-See for AWS S3 CLI parameters:
+See for the AWS S3 CLI parameters:
 [https://docs.aws.amazon.com/cli/latest/topic/s3-config.html](https://docs.aws.amazon.com/cli/latest/topic/s3-config.html).

 ## Setup Redis

 * Copy the Redis configuration file
   * Configuration file is: `/etc/lenticularis/redis.conf`